docker-mailserver/docker-mailserver/docs/content/faq.md

 exit
 ```

 You can do a lot of things with such a script.
-You can find an example `user-patches.sh` script here: [example `user-patches.sh` script][hanscees-userpatches]
+You can find an example `user-patches.sh` script here: [example `user-patches.sh` script][hanscees-userpatches].

+We also have a [very similar docs page][docs-userpatches] specifically about this feature!

 #### Special use-case - Patching the `supervisord` config

-It seems worth noting, that the `user-patches.sh` gets executed trough supervisord.
+It seems worth noting, that the `user-patches.sh` gets executed through `supervisord`.
 If you need to patch some supervisord config (e.g. `/etc/supervisor/conf.d/saslauth.conf`), the patching happens too late.

 An easy workaround is to make the `user-patches.sh` reload the supervisord config after patching it: